shubhpatel232/19012011053_Exractive-text-summarization/README.md

 The we take combinations of scoring techniques having the highest score in individual methods which will improve the accuracy of the generated summary.

-Then we will apply the optimization algorithm which will improve the sentence score by using heuristic function of cuckoo and TLBO algorithm.
+Then we will apply the optimization algorithm which will improve the sentence score by using heuristic function of TLBO algorithm.